jnhuynh/exercises/README.md

 - Scale to handle
   - very large input files
   - large changes files

+### Considerations/Assumptions

+- Any invalid operation will fail the entire operation, the assumption here is that operations are serial and may depend on previous operations.

 ### Logic & Test Cases that need to be automated